greenm01/ec4x/docs/ec4x_specs.md

 TL represents the engineering capability of the House.
 It is the practical application of science, and thus dependent upon advances in SL.

-In VB4X, advances in TL are tied to upgrades in the Military and Industrial complex, although it also carries over to commerce, mining, industry, propulstion systems, computing, services, and almost every other aspect that touches human flourising.
+In VB4X, advances in TL are tied to upgrades in the Military and Industrial complex, although it also carries over to commerce, mining, industry, propulsion systems, computing, services, and almost every other aspect that touches human flourishing.

 Advancing to the next TL requires the House to have previously developed an equivalent level of SL.
 For example, advancing from TL3 to TL4 requires the house to be at SL4 or greater.